bluzDK/bluz-gateway/README.md

 echo 'export PATH=$PATH:~/node_modules/.bin/' >> ~/.bashrc  # to add the binary to path
 ```

+Init script example is shown in examples/init/.
+Copy to /etc/init.d/ and set executable, edit the 3 lines that are localized to the user directory, and run `update-rc.d bluz-gateway defaults` to have the gateway start on reboot

 ## Some basic info about the Bluz- Particle bridging